Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-Transportation by predictive values refers to the where predictive values from the source population are considered to be the same as in the target population.
-Given that \(P(T,D)=P(T)P(D|T)\), this transportability means the contingency table in the target population is determined by \(P(T)\) in that population, combined with predictive values from the source population.
-This approach is more common for prognostic markers, a typical example being risk scoring tools that directly return an estimate of \(P(D=1|T)\) for someone with marker value \(x\).
+Transportation by predictive values refers to scenarios where predictive values (\(P(D|T)\)) in the target population (t) are considered to be the same as in the source population (s):

+where the superscripts \(^{(t)}\) and \(^{(s)}\) indicate the values of the corresponding metric in the target and source populations, respectively.

+Given that \(P(T,D)=P(T)P(D|T)\), this transportability mode means the contingency table in the target population is determined by \(P(T)\) in that population, combined with predictive values from the source population.
+This approach is more common for prognostic markers, a typical example being risk scoring tools as functions that directly return an estimate of \(P(D=1|T)\) for someone with marker value \(T\).
 For a binary marker, this risk equation can be written as \(P(D=1|T)=(1-{NPV})+[{PPV}-(1-{NPV})]T\).
-In our numerical example, advertising prognostic information as a risk equation would result in \(P(D=1 | T)=0.375+0.375T\).
+In our numerical example, presenting prognostic information as a risk equation would result in \(P(D=1 | T)=0.045+0.255T\).